 Waititi continues to prove himself as a director and cultural icon.
 He acknowledges the significance and trial of this movie, having himself played the part of Adolf Hitler.
 Waititi’s success is also defined in his Academy recognition, something few foresaw.
 It is very unlikely that it will be given the award for Best Picture at the 92nd Oscar award ceremony, but the fact it was nominated speaks to the positive changes in the Academy voting space.

-This film is something special– a fun, sad, twisted look at the light of humanity in the face of catastrophe.
-I give this film a 3.5 out of 5.
+This film is something special — a fun, sad, twisted look at the light of humanity in the face of catastrophe.
+3.5 out of 5.